PhD student : Multi-scale modeling of water quality nanosensors based on carbon nanotubes and conjugated polymers.

 - GROMACS (and automatic parametrization tool ATB) .

-- Quantum chemistry codes :
+- Quantum chemistry codes (for molecules) :

 - Visualization softwares :